 PCP CAR FINANCE:

-Personal Contract Plan (PCP) finance market in Ireland, which identified New draft legislation is set to address this gap.
+Publishing the first public analysis of the Personal Contract Plan (PCP) finance market in Ireland, which identified a potential future risk due to the regulation of this type of finance.
+New draft legislation is set to address this gap.